Compute Model Uncertainty

 Uncertainty in the model is called model covariance.

 Computing the covariance matrix is based on the assumption that the model structure gives the correct description of the system dynamics.
 For models that include a disturbance model H, a correct uncertainty estimate assumes that the model produces white residuals.
-To determine whether you can trust the estimated model uncertainty values, perform residual analysis tests on your model, as described in Residual Analysis.
+To determine whether you can trust the estimated model uncertainty values, perform residual analysis tests on your model.
+For more details about residual analysis, see the topics on the Residual Analysis page.
 If your model passes residual analysis tests, there is a good chance that the true system lies within the confidence interval and any parameter uncertainties results from random disturbances in the output.

-matrix computation does not assume white residuals.
-Instead, the covariance
+1, the covariance matrix computation does not assume white residuals.

 You can view the following uncertainty information from linear and nonlinear grey-box models: